tegacodess/Glyph-Notes/README.md

 - Save a note
 - and delete a note.

-This project was bult with HTML, CSS, JavaScript, ReactJs and Vite.
+This project was built with HTML, CSS, JavaScript, ReactJs and Vite.